 - Usage of deteriorating building paper

 - Using inferior drywall and other wall products in damp areas

-Some construction parties intentionally reduce the quality of the material in order to cut down costs.
+Some construction parties intentionally reduce the quality of the material to cut down costs.

-These failures are basically workmanship defects that result due to contractor’s failure to build a structure according to the construction documents.
+According to the construction documents, these failures are basically artistry defects that result from the contractor’s failure to build a structure.
 It may occur due to a professionals’ negligence or intentional effort.
-Constructional failures include items such as improperly installed EIFS exterior wall systems, weatherproofing system, improper plumbing, electrical and mechanical problems and so on.
+Constructional failures include improperly installed EIFS exterior wall systems, weatherproofing systems, improper plumbing, electrical and mechanical problems, and so on.

 - Definition of investigation objective

 - Site visit, sample collection